INTERVIEWS

 IS THE HIGH HAT FOOT OPERATED?

-No, it is closed.
+No, it is not foot operated.

 WHAT IS AN MBWATA?